Object Storage: Security, Scalability, and Convenience

 Distributed file systems use various hardware and software resources, deployed at different locations, to attain the highest-level performance for a network.
 Compared to the distributed file system (DFS), object storage is different in many ways.

 The ownership cost of object storage is lower than older file-based systems like distributed file systems.
-Distributed file systems aim to attain low latency on frequent end-user operations through caching or optimal resource allocation, while object storage serves businesses’ high storage and quick accessibility needs.
+Distributed file systems attain low latency on frequent end-user operations through caching or optimal resource allocation, while object storage serves businesses’ high storage and quick accessibility needs.
 Unlike DFS, object-based storage does not need to distribute its data storage geographically.

 Cloud Object Storage Use Cases: When Should You Use It?